-Information from credible sources suggests that there is a continued risk of armed terrorist and criminal groups operating and planning attacks against foreigners, including U.S. citizens, in the East Asian and Pacific region.
-In particular, U.S. citizens are advised against travel to certain coastal areas and outlying islands in Eastern Sabah because of the threat of kidnappings-for-random and violence.
-U.S. government employees traveling to these regions may need official written permission from the Embassy before traveling.
+Information from credible sources suggests a continued risk of armed terrorist and criminal groups operating and planning attacks against foreigners, including U.S. citizens, in the East Asian and Pacific region.
+U.S. citizens are advised against travel to specific coastal areas and outlying islands in Eastern Sabah because of the threat of kidnappings-for-random and violence.

 Malaysia’s national currency is the Malaysian Ringgit (RM).
 Currency exchange and Western Union money transfers are readily available.
 Credit cards are accepted throughout the country, but you should be aware of the risk of fraud.
 ATMs can be a safer means of obtaining Malaysian Ringgit.
 PINs in Malaysia are six digits long, and some travelers have reported having difficulty retrieving cash from ATMs using four-digit PINs.
 Most of the banking institutions in Malaysia own proprietary ATM networks.

-Telephone: International telephone service from Malaysia is good and more investment is being undertaken to keep up with a very rapid increase in demand.
-GSM is the Malaysian standard for digital cellular cmmunications.
-One of its mobile providers is GPRS enabled, while the other two are 4G spectrum holders.
+International telephone service from Malaysia is good and more investment is being undertaken to keep up with a rapid increase in demand.
+Global System for Mobile communication (GSM) is the Malaysian standard for digital cellular communications.
+One of its mobile providers is General Packet Radio Service (GPRS enabled, while the other two are 4G spectrum holders.

-Internet: Broadband Internet access is widely available in most major hotels.
-Offices and residential customers have dial-up or broadband Internet access via ISDN, ADSL, SDSL, WiFi and/or WiMax.
+Broadband Internet access is widely available in most major hotels.

 Malaysia’s central location in the Asia Pacific region makes it an ideal gateway to Asia and ASEAN markets.